 - If dump valve ports clear, we should pull “dry”.

 - Dump valve less likely to “work” in soft formation (ports plugged with formation).

-- Slug must be kept well above dump valve when pumped.
+- Slug must be kept well above the dump valve when pumped.

 If you don’t look after your mud motor, it won’t work for you next time!
 It’s a good idea to paint on the body of PDM the number of D+C (Drilling + Circulating) hours done so far with this tool.
 This is especially useful for your relief DD!